 Entrepreneurs may sell or give away their business and claim entrepreneurs’ relief.
-Entrepreneurs’ relief is a sum of £10,000,000.
+Entrepreneurs’ relief is available for up to £10,000,000 lifetime gains.
 This certain amount of money is called entrepreneurs’ relief for a reason.
 Entrepreneurs gain tax relief at a reduced rate of 10%.
 (1)

 Entrepreneurs’ relief is available to sole traders or partners selling or giving away whole or a certain part of their business.
 It is also available to company directors and employees having 5% or more shareholding.

 The need of entrepreneurs’ relief was felt long before when many entrepreneurs started to feel the need to sell their business or give away their business.
 There are many entrepreneurs who wish to sell whole or a part of their company and gain maximum benefit from it.